imhomi/Chatbot-/README.md

 # Chatbot-
-this is under constuction
+This is under constuction.
-i will include more intents and better accuracy soon
+I will include more intents and better accuracy soon.